IMPORTANT- Change of Online Services February 2019- SystmOne and NHS App integration now Live

-Please note that due to our impending change of computer system from Microtest Evolution to TPP SystmOne the following will apply with regards to prescription ordering, as we will be changing our online services from The Waiting Room to SystmOnline/NHS App from early February 2020.
+Please note that due to our change of computer system from Microtest Evolution to TPP SystmOne the following now applies with regards to prescription ordering- we have changed our online services from The Waiting Room to SystmOnline/NHS App .

 Online Services Transfer Form (Word)/ Online Services Transfer Form (PDF)